Trauma Informed Care Practice

 Who Should Attend

-This course is designed for helping professionals who work with trauma-affected individuals and require applied skills to support safe, effective, and culturally responsive care.
+This course is designed for anyone in the helping professions who work with individuals affected by trauma.
 It is especially relevant for:

 • Caseworkers and social service practitioners